 In RRC_CONNECTED, the UE declares Radio Link Failure (RLF) when one of the following criteria are met:

-- Expiry of a timer started after indication of radio problems from the physical layer;.
+- Expiry of a timer started after indication of radio problems from the physical layer.
+If radio problems are recovered before the timer is expired, the UE stops the timer.

 - Random access procedure failure;